Anjola85/DOGE-TRADING-BOT/README.md

 ** HOW TO RUN THE BOT **
-#Make sure the requirement modules are installed
+#Make sure all the requirement modules are installed in requirements.txt
 #Include your necessary environment varialbles like Twitter API key and
-#Include Kraken account information and wallet information
+#Include Binance API account information

+--After filling the required fields, run python3 doge-bot.py